 We touched earlier on how 75media use fully recyclable paper and sustainable printing techniques to uphold their environmental principles.

 75media also maintains these principles throughout the creation of its billboards, with all of the materials used recyclable and capable of minimising carbon emissions.

 Not only this, but Airoudoor also commits to reusing old billboards wherever possible, other suppliers tend to either leave old billboards to rot if discarded or scrap them rather than re-using at other locations.

-There are several materials that go into creating a paper billboard, including wood, steel, tin and concrete.
+There are several materials that go into creating a classic billboard, including wood, steel, tin and concrete.
 The first three examples here are universally recyclable, so they contribute to an environmentally friendly frame that’s completely sustainable and capable of being reused in the future.

-In the case of concrete, this is often used to form the foundations for paper billboard bases.
+In the case of concrete, this is often used to form the foundations for classic billboard bases.
 While it’s not a material that’s immediately synonymous with recycling, crushed concrete can be repurposed as the dry aggregate for brand new materials so long as it’s free of contaminants.

 As part of 75media’s commitment to deliver environmentally friendly service and dramatically lower its carbon footprint, we are also planning to use low-carbon concrete for its billboard bases in the future.

-Although this is not a viable option at present, it will represent a major breakthrough in the paper billboard market and one that further challenges the idea that this type of marketing medium is damaging to the environment.
+Although this is not a viable option at present, it will represent a major breakthrough in the classic billboard market and one that further challenges the idea that this type of marketing medium is damaging to the environment.